AlexsJones/gitops-kubernetes-cluster/README.md

 `make install-cert-manager`

-Once installed you can use cert-manager to install certs for grafana/argocd
+Once installed you can use cert-manager to install certs for grafana/argocd.

+You will see the `resources` folder is tailored to my certs and domain names - make it your own and alter it.

 ```
 make install-argocd-ingress